Last updated: May 4, 2026

 - Type III: Low-pressure systems (centrifugal chillers)

-Step 3: Complete the 5-Hour CRLB Pre-Registration Course
+Step 3: Complete the CRLB 5-Hour Pre-Registration Course

 - Rhode Island construction law and contractor responsibilities

-- Consumer protection laws affecting contractors
+- Consumer protection laws affecting contractors (including the Home Contractor’s Guaranty Fund)

-- Contract requirements and lien law basics
+- Contract and lien law basics

 - Insurance and workers’ compensation requirements